 Random tasks are your secret weapons

-The hardest task for every liveness is to expose a prerecorded video.
+The hardest task for every liveness is to expose a pre-recorded video.
 It has the right movements, mimics, and there is a dimension to it.

 Random tasks assigned to the user during the verification routine can help it.
 The more tasks you have and the more complicated these tasks are—the stronger your fraud protection is.
 Here, however, you have to think about conversion.
 For instance, it might be inconvenient for a person if they’re asked to pronounce a phrase during the verification, so they will simply drop onboarding.